ciffitsupport/impact_evaluation/README.md

 ![detail](public/detail-info.PNG)

 ### Alternative edit
-To edit an evaluation entry's JSON record according to the defined standard, use the editing form accessible in this [https://rhorom.github.io/ciff_impact_portal/#/edit](page).
+To edit an evaluation entry's JSON record according to the defined standard, use the editing form accessible in this [https://impact.ciff.org/ciff_impact_portal/#/edit](page).

-Existing records are listed in a table, each with an `Edit` button.
-To create a new record, click the `Create` button at the top.
+Existing records/evaluations are listed in a table.
+By clicking a particular record, an editable form will open.

-Clicking either button will open the editor form.
 Modify the field values, referring to the short info provided for each field to ensure correct input.

+To create a new record, click `Empty Form` at the top.

 To download the JSON file for the currently edited entry, click `Download` at the bottom.
 To download a JSON file containing all records, including your updates, click `Merge and Download`.

 Finally, append or merge the downloaded file with `src/data/impact_table.json`.
+Redeployment will be required to update the github page.
+See [Deployment setup](#deployment-setup) for more instruction.

 ## Development setup
 1. Install [Node.js](https://nodejs.org/en/download/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).